-- 11.2.1 For purposes of this chapter only, "Adolescent" means a child who is parenting a child. - 11.3 Direct Care Worker Qualifications for a Parenting Adolescent Facility - 11.3.1 A direct care worker, at the time of appointment, shall possess at least: - 11.3.1.1 One year of work experience in a child care facility or program; and - 11.3.1.2 Fifteen hours of training in early childhood development.

-- 11.4.1 A facility shall maintain the following staff-to-child ratios when adolescents and their children are present: - During hours when children are awake, one direct care worker on duty and awake on the premises for a combined total of every eight adolescents and their children below three years of age, or fraction thereof; - 11.4.1.2 During hours when children are sleeping, one direct care worker on duty on the premises for a combined total of every ten adolescents and their children below three years of age, or fraction thereof.
-The direct care worker shall not be required to be awake; - 11.4.1.3 When two direct care workers are required by the ratios during hours when children are sleeping, at least one direct care worker shall be required to be awake; and - 11.4.1.4 A facility shall not allow more than a combined total of 12 adolescents and their children below three years of age to reside in the facility at the same time.

-11.5 One Adolescent Caring for another Adolescent's Child

-- 11.5.1 A facility may permit an adolescent in residence to care for the child of another adolescent in residence only if the following conditions are met: - 11.5.1.1 The adolescent who is assuming the care of another adolescent's child cares for no more than one other child in addition to her own at any time; - 11.5.1.2 The adolescents discuss the expectations of the caregiver, including duration of child care, the child's nutritional and toileting needs, and whether the mother will make arrangements for compensation or exchange of baby-sitting; and - 11.5.1.3 The arrangement is reviewed and approved by the chief administrator or his or her designee.
+- Authorization to Operate a Residential Facility for Parenting Adolescents.
+(Rule 11.01) As a condition for being authorized by the Division to operate a residential facility for parenting adolescents, a licensee shall make application to and have been determined by the Division to be in full compliance with the requirements of this section, in addition to the requirements of sections 1.0, 2.0, 3.0 and 4.0. - 11.2 Definition.
+(Rule 11.02) For purposes of this chapter only, "Adolescent" means a child who is parenting a child. - 11.3 Direct Care Worker Qualifications for a Parenting Adolescent Facility.
+(Rule 11.03) A direct care worker, at the time of appointment, shall possess at least: - 11.3.1 One year of work experience in a child care facility or program; and - 11.3.2 Fifteen hours of training in early childhood development. - 11.4 Staff-to-Child Ratios.
+(Rule 11.04) A facility shall maintain the following staff-to-child ratios when adolescents and their children are present: - 11.4.1 During hours when children are awake, one direct care worker on duty and awake on the premises for a combined total of every eight adolescents and their children below three years of age, or fraction thereof; - 11.4.2 During hours when children are sleeping, one direct care worker on duty on the premises for a combined total of every ten adolescents and their children below three years of age, or fraction thereof.
+The direct care worker shall not be required to be awake; - 11.4.3 When two direct care workers are required by the ratios during hours when children are sleeping, at least one direct care worker shall be required to be awake; and - 11.4.4 A facility shall not allow more than a combined total of 12 adolescents and their children below three years of age to reside in the facility at the same time. - 11.5 One Adolescent Caring for another Adolescent's Child.
+(Rule 11.05) A facility may permit an adolescent in residence to care for the child of another adolescent in residence only if the following conditions are met: - 11.5.1 The adolescent who is assuming the care of another adolescent's child cares for no more than one other child in addition to her own at any time;